By Tatum McConnell, Communications Intern

 Despite the name black bear, black bears can come in many different colors from dark black to the white spirit bears of British Columbia, so fur is not a reliable way to tell the two species apart.
 This quiz can help you test out your identification skills!

 When a black bear attacks, always fight back.
 Use bear spray first, and other means if necessary.
 Black bears are a less dominant species on the landscape than grizzlies, and showing one that you’re a serious threat should cause it to leave you alone.
-As for grizzly attacks, the best course of action isn’t set in stone.
-Both fighting back and playing dead can be effective or ineffective, with much depending on the individual bear’s personality and the circumstances of the incident.
+As for grizzly attacks, much depends on the individual bear’s personality and the circumstances of the incident.
+Playing dead rarely proves effective in stopping an attack.
+As an alternative, you may be able to fight back or scramble up a tree, although neither is a failsafe option.
 What isn’t up for debate is the effectiveness of bear spray in preventing attacks when properly used, so it’s a far better use of time to practice your spray technique than worry what you might do if you can’t reach it in time.

 When we go outdoors into the homes of bears it’s crucial to know how to keep ourselves and bears safe.
 Coming upon a grizzly or black bear on any given hike is pretty unlikely, but if you get lucky you might get to see one of these majestic creatures.
 Knowing you’re prepared can allow you to explore nature at ease, with the tools to stay safe.